Your guide to Windsor

 Located just across the river from Detroit, Windsor is Canada’s southernmost city — and one of its best-kept secrets.
-Holidays to Windsor mix city spoils like museums and destination restaurants with miles of waterfront, pretty parks and sandy beaches.
+Windsor mixes city spoils like museums and destination restaurants with miles of waterfront, pretty parks and sandy beaches.
 Once a hotspot for sneaking booze across the border during Prohibition, Windsor’s appeal today is as intoxicating as its bootlegging past.
+Get inspired with our Windsor travel guide.

 Windsor: Know before you go